selly361/selly361/README.md

-- 🔭 I’m currently working on a [ Product-Feedback App](https://github.com/selly361/product-feedback-app)
+- 🔭 I’m currently working on a multitude of projects

 - 🌱 I’m currently learning NodeJS, PostgreSQL, Web Sockets, Docker and React-Native